-Video streaming is a key features in today's applications.
+Video streaming is a key feature in today's applications.
 Tabris enables users to play all video formats supported by their client.
 It's possible to stream video directly from YouTube, Vimeo and other sources or to provide a video source of your own (e.g. using a servlet).
 The Video API is very compact, all you need is an URL of a video stream.
 The user can control playback, skipping, fullscreen etc. using the native media controls or you can create your own controls.

-One of the most commonly used gesture on mobile devices is swiping.
+One of the most commonly used gestures on mobile devices is swiping.
 Swiping between different screens is the default navigation on the home screens of all major mobile operating systems.
 Tabris provides swiping with a simple to implement page-wise navigation feature.
 You simply have to add Controls to an ItemProvider to enable the navigation.
 You can dynamically add and remove items, lock the navigation on items and cache items on the client so that no server interaction is needed.

 The SWT Canvas allows you to draw on an area.
 Tabris enhances this feature by providing a ClientCanvas.
 This special kind of Canvas allows a user to draw on a defined area.
 On the server side you can control colors, line width and so on by using the Canvas API.
 You can also receive notifications about drawings that happened on a user's device.